scottyschup/ruby-curriculum/language-basics/recursion.md

 will perform a deep duplication.

-* Write a recursive and an iterative Fibonacci method (method should take in a number of Fibonacci numbers to return in an array).
+* Write a recursive and an iterative Fibonacci method (method should take in an integer `n`, and return the first `n` Fibonacci numbers in an array).
+Note: Recursion will be used in calculating the nth Fibonacci number, not for building/returning the array.
 * Write a recursive [binary search][wiki-binary-search]:
   `bsearch(array, target)`.
 Hint: you will probably want to use subarrays.